lusob/lusob.github.io/index.md

 Relevant side projects:
 --------------------

-* Subzin: It is a Movie Quotes Search Engine ​http://www.subzin.com In this project I am making index optimization tests, performance analysis, scalability issues, usability experiments (a/b testing) and SEO:
-DB: > 80M rows, Traffic: >600K unique users per month (>450K organic users)
+* [Subzin](http://www.subzin.com): It is a Movie Quotes Search Engine.
+In this project I am making index optimization tests, performance analysis, scalability issues, a/b testing and SEO (DB: > 80M rows, Traffic: >600K unique users/month, SEO: >450K organic users).
 I sold the project to an american company in 2017
-* QuoDB​: Single page app version of subzin (implemented with backbone for the frontend and Restler for the json API)
+* [QuoDB](http://quodb.com): Single page app version of subzin (implemented with backbone for the frontend and Restler for the json API)
-* Open source projects and experiments: ​https://github.com/lusob
+* Open source projects and experiments: https://github.com/lusob

 Aditional information
 ----------------------------------------